-- Preparation within the Committee of guidelines for examination of TK-related patents, the application of which would significantly enhance the likelihood that illegitimate patents would not be granted over traditional knowledge.
-12 - The development under the direction of the Committee of a portal for recognition of recorded traditional knowledge in the course of patent procedures, further increasing the likelihood that relevant traditional knowledge will be respected in the course of patent procedure. - 34.
+- The expansion of PCT minimum documentation to include a range of traditional knowledge publications.
+This has the effect of ensuring that significant amounts of already published traditional knowledge will systematically be taken into account at an early stage in the life of many patents, and will be included in published international search reports before a patent application even enters the national phase. - The revision of the International Patent Classification in 2006 to extend and focus its coverage of a specific type of traditional knowledge related material, namely "medicinal preparations of undetermined constitution containing material from algae, lichens, fungi or plants, or derivatives thereof, e.g. traditional herbal medicines" (A61K 36/00).
+This revision recognizes the intellectual and technological importance of traditional knowledge systems.
+It increases the likelihood that relevant TK related documents will be located during patent search procedures, thus increasing the practical basis for defensive protection of TK. - 33.
+The Committee has developed the following standards and guidelines that are not formally contained within existing international patent law standards, but however are relevant for defensive protection: - Adoption by the Committee of standards for documentation of traditional knowledge, standards that recognize the need to record and respect the conditions of access to and use of documented traditional knowledge20. - Preparation within the Committee of guidelines for examination of TK-related patents, the application of which would significantly enhance the likelihood that illegitimate patents would not be granted over traditional knowledge. - 34.
 A further measure, present in some national laws but not in international standards, entails requiring the applicant for the patent to disclose information, including its source, that is material to patentability of the invention. - 35.
-Further initiatives, akin to the TK portal that is under development following the directions of the Committee, aim to ensure that patent search and examination procedures have full access to existing TK, to ensure a richer base from which to assess patentability, but without precipitating unwanted disclosure and dissemination of TK contrary to the wishes of the original providers of TK. - (iii) TK-specific disclosure requirements - 36.
-With the aim of strengthening the defensive protection of TK, in the sense of avoiding patents on inventions making use of TK that are either not novel or lack prior informed consent or equitable benefit sharing from the use of TK, a number of countries have introduced measures in their national laws requiring specific forms of disclosure relating to traditional knowledge and genetic or biological resources used in the claimed invention.
+Further initiatives, aim to ensure that patent search and examination procedures have full access to existing TK, to ensure a richer base from which to assess patentability, but without precipitating unwanted disclosure and dissemination of TK contrary to the wishes of the original providers of TK. - (iii) TK-specific disclosure requirements - 36.
+With the aim of strengthening the defensive protection of TK, in the sense of avoiding patents on inventions making use of TK that are either not novel or lack prior informed consent or equitable benefit sharing from the use of TK, a number of countries have introduced measures in their national laws requiring specific forms of disclosure relating to traditional knowledge and genetic or biological resources used in the claimed invention21.
 A number of proposals have been submitted within the WTO and within WIPO for strengthened international patent law standards to incorporate such disclosure requirements.
 Such mechanisms represent a significant form of defensive protection of TK, and are thus relevant to the present analysis.
-For the present, none have been adopted internationally in the form of binding law.
-However, the Bonn Guidelines, which are not binding but may be considered 'provisions' or 'possibilities' in the terms of reference for this analysis, encourage CBD Contracting Parties to consider:
+For the present, none have been adopted internationally in the form of binding law22.
+However,